A bit about Get Fermented!

 Live each day as though it is your last!

 Hello and welcome to Get Fermented!
 I'd like to share a bit about why I started Get Fermented: The Art and the Alchemy of Fermenting in the Tropics.

 My own journey to fermenting food started way back in 1994 when I was first introduced to Kombucha through the complimentary healing fraternity I then belonged to.
 This was before www (world wide web) existed so information not for the general public was generally passed on by word of mouth.

 There was very little documented research about kombucha let alone fermenting other than Gunther W Frank's work.
-Living in a sub tropical climate back then it soon lost it's appeal as the weather warmed up and life got busy raising three children, working full time and trying to life a self sufficient lifestyle.
+Living in a subtropical climate back then it soon lost it's appeal as the weather warmed up and life got busy raising three children, working full time and trying to life a self-sufficient lifestyle.

 As my intuition slowly returned, my confidence in being able to produce healthy kombucha in tropical Darwin Australia was greatly challenged.
 I continued on for another 6 years to brew and consume kombucha regularly and while I had endless varieties I reached a point in 2013 where the taste no longer appealed.

 In the meantime, I had been dabbling with dehydrated milk kefir grains to ferment coconut milk and had average success given the humid conditions etc. Not a fan of having to continually buy more dehydrated grains, I searched online for alternatives and finally sourced some fresh milk kefir and water kefir grains interstate.
-Alas my success wasn't great and while I was grateful I still had some ageing kombucha, my body was intuitively craving more wild fermented probiotics to support my compromised immune system.
+Alas my success wasn't great and while I was grateful I still had some aging kombucha, my body was intuitively craving more wild fermented probiotics to support my compromised immune system.